clarkevansteenderen/ThermalSampleR/README.md

 Inspecting panel (b), we visualise the sampling distribution (i.e. the range of plausible CTmin values) for the taxa under study.
-This assessment can produce bias results at small sample sizes because the population parameter (e.g. the taxons’ CTmin) is unknown, and therefore must be estimated from the experimental data.
-Panel B gives an indication of parameter estimation accuracy by plotting the proportion of bootstrap resamples, across each sample size, for which the 95% CI included the estimated population parameter.
+This assessment can produce biased results at small sample sizes because the population parameter (e.g. the taxon’s CTmin) is unknown and must therefore be estimated from the experimental data.
+Panel B gives an indication of parameter estimation accuracy by plotting the proportion of bootstrap resamples across each sample size for which the 95% CI included the estimated population parameter.
 An accurate parameter estimate should produce CI’s that, on \~ 95% of occasions, contain the estimated population parameter.